Azure/CCOInsights/README.md

 ## CCO Azure Infrastructure Dashboard Report Pages

-The CCO Power BI Dashboard includes 10 report pages.
+The CCO Power BI Dashboard Infrastructure includes 10 report pages.
 You will be able to navigate, filter, and report the following information:

 - Page 1: Overview
 - Page 2: Azure Advisor Recommendations